Ecolab

 Ecolab Inc. (formerly Economics Laboratory), headquartered in Saint Paul, Minnesota, provides products related to water treatment, sanitation, and hygiene, primarily to commercial and industrial customers.
 The company is ranked 274th on the Fortune 500 and 569th on the Forbes Global 2000.

 History

 1923–1986

 The company was founded in 1923 as Economics Laboratory by Merritt J. "M.J."
 Osborn.
 The company's first product was Absorbit, designed to quickly clean carpets in hotel rooms.
-It followed by Soilax, a dishwasher soap.
+It was followed by Soilax, a dishwasher soap.
 Its first overseas subsidiary, Soilax AB, was established in Sweden in 1956.
 EL became a public company in 1957.
 It acquired Klenzade in 1961 and the Magnus Company in 1964, giving the company access to Magnus's industrial specialty businesses – including pulp and paper, metalworking, transportation, and petrochemical processing.

 In 1972, the company acquired Raburn Products, maker of dish machine racks and dish room carts.
 In February 1980, it acquired Apollo Technologies, a major producer of conditioning agents for electrostatic precipitators, for $71.2 million; it was shut down in 1983 with a $42 million loss.
 In 1984, Ecolab acquired Lystads, thereby launching its pest elimination division.

 1986–2000

 In 1986, the company changed its name from Economics Laboratory to Ecolab Inc. and was listed on the New York Stock Exchange.
 In 1987, the company formed a textile care division.
 In 1987, Ecolab acquired ChemLawn, a lawncare servicer provider, for $376 million.
 In 1992, it was sold to ServiceMaster for $103 million after years of losses.

 In July 1991, Ecolab and Henkel formed a 50-50 European joint venture to expand into European and Russian markets.
 Ecolab also acquired Henkel's institutional cleaning and sanitizing businesses in 19 countries in Latin America and the Asia-Pacific.
 Henkel then owned a 24% stake in Ecolab.
 In 2001, Ecolab acquired the 50% interest in the joint venture held by Henkel for $445 million.
 Henkel sold its stake in Ecolab in November 2008, as it needed to raise cash during the 2008 financial crisis.

 In November 1994, the company acquired Kay Chemical for $94 million.
 In August 1997, the company acquired 14.9% of Gibson Chemical Industries of Australia for $18.7 million.

+On February 20th, 1996, Ecolab acquired Huntington Laboratories, Incorporated.